-However you choose to stay engaged, be sure you are aware of policies any various organizations may have about volunteers and visitors.
+However you choose to stay engaged, be sure you are aware οf policies any various organizations may have about volunteers and visitors.
 Many require public schools background checks for volunteers who will be in schools regularly (such as when you are completing a practicum experience); others may simply ask you to check in at the front office when you arrive and let them know when you leave.
 As a volunteer, you should also never be alone with a These student. rules and expectations are in place to keep students safe, so it is important that you are following them at all times.

-all with young people and build your future teaching skills.
+Tutoring is one way to stay engaged with young people and build your future teaching skills.